 French Immersion: is an intensive French language acquisition program starting in Kindergarten with the goal of developing functionally bilingual students through teaching most of the curriculum with French as the language of instruction.

-Does my child have to take French, Aboriginal Studies?
+Does my child have to take French?
+Indigenous Language and Culture?
 Which classes are compulsory and which are options?

 Lunch and food programs – what is offered and where and at what cost?

 Here at École William McDonald Middle school we have a strong belief that healthy bodies help make healthy minds, to that affect we have a strict no pop or energy drink policy in place.
 We offer fresh fruit to the students during their daily breaks at no cost and run a lunch program from the cafeteria during eating period.
 Daily fresh sandwiches and drinks are available at a minimal cost.
 Also for the convenience of parents we have punch passes available.